GBU-57A/B MOP: Key components

 The GBU-57's explosive component is a bomb of the BLU-127 series, whose modular design accommodates improvements and upgrades.
 One variant of the BLU-127 bomb body contains 4590 lb of AFX-757 and 752 lb of PBXN-114, a polymer-bonded explosive (PBX), for a total explosive payload of 5342 lb.
 The PBX is optimized for controlled detonation in confined spaces.
 The bomb's casing is made from high-density Eglin steel alloy, engineered to survive the extreme stresses of deep penetration before detonation.

 Attached to the BLU-127's tail, is a KMU-612 tail-kit which contains a GPS-assisted inertial navigation system guidance package, as well as control surfaces to maintain trajectory and allow for mid-course adjustments.
 The GBU-57 has grid fins, not the planar fins found on most conventional bombs, because they can fold for storage in a B-2's bomb bays and offer greater control at high speeds.
 Grid fins have higher drag than planar fins, and so are usually smaller.

 The GBU-57 is a precision-guided munition, able to strike within meters of its target.
-Detonation timing is managed by the Large Penetrator Smart Fuse (LPSF), which adjusts the moment of explosion based on impact depth and the characteristics of the underground structure.
+Detonation timing is managed by the Large Penetrator Smart Fuze (LPSF), which adjusts the moment of explosion based on impact depth and the characteristics of the underground structure.

 Combat use

 US airstrikes on Iranian nuclear facilities

 The first combat use of the GBU-57 was during the United States strikes on Iranian nuclear sites on June 22, 2025, when seven Northrop B-2 Spirit stealth bombers dropped twelve MOPs on the Fordow Uranium Enrichment Plant and two on the Natanz Nuclear Facility.

 There has been debate over whether the GBU-57 Massive Ordnance Penetrator (MOP) can reliably destroy Iran's deeply buried nuclear sites.
 The Fordow facility and the new halls under construction at Natanz are thought to lie more than 80 m underground, whereas the original Natanz enrichment plant sits roughly 20 m below the surface.

-The MOP is reportedly able to penetrate about 18 meters of reinforced concrete with a compressive strength of 5,000 psi.
+The MOP is reportedly able to penetrate about 18 m of reinforced concrete with a compressive strength of 5000 psi.
 Iranian domestic research has produced concrete exceeding 30,000 psi, which could sharply reduce the bomb's effective penetration depth.
 Additionally, the Fordow site is underneath rock composed primarily of limestone which has variable compressive strength but can reach 25,000 psi, especially at greater depths.
 Advanced bunker-shell construction techniques can cause deflection or yaw.

+2026 Iran war

+The GBU-57 was used in combat in the 2026 Iran war.